-On the other hand, in the 19th Century, passenger and goods traffic was much less, and photographs of the period often show short trains of four or five four-wheelers.
+In the 19th Century, passenger and goods traffic was much less, and photographs of the period often show short trains of four or five four-wheelers.
 The train above actually ran, and there’s a photo to prove it.
 Probably because of the way our eyes interpret these things, a short train of four-wheelers looks more realistic than the equivalent train of modern bogie carriages.
 At the same time, platforms and sidings were much shorter.

-Opinion apart, measurements bear out the possibility of a realistic 19th Century layout in a small space:
+Measurements bear out the possibility of a realistic 19th Century layout in a small space:

 These two station layouts are reproduced from a scale CAD drawing showing a Stirling Q tank loco with vehicles from the SER-Kits range.
 The points and curves are 1200mm (4ft) radius.

 In the top diagram, the tank loco can run forward, run round the train and pull it out of the station, all in a little over 1 ½ metres.
 In the bottom diagram, the left-hand crossover is shortened by using a Y-point, and the right-hand crossover replaced by a turntable, following SER practice at Bromley North and Caterham.
 The turntable is big enough to take an 0-6-0 tender loco without any overhang, yet the total station length is actually reduced to just over 1.3 metres.
 (I haven’t built either of these layouts, so if you’re tempted, draw them out full-size to make certain.
 The clearances for running round are just enough – SER carriages are a scale 7ft 3in. wide – but allow more if you can.)

 In the top layout, there can be added interest with a carriage and cattle dock coming off the run round.
 Private carriages for the gentry (represented by the landau kit) were often loaded onto carriage trucks and attached to trains while their owners travelled in a private saloon carriage.